fanf2/hg64/README.md

 CPU features
 ------------

-To find a bucket in its sparse array, `hg64` uses CLZ (count leading zeroes) and POPCNT (count set bits) compiler builtins.
+To find a bucket in its sparse array, `hg64` uses the CLZ (count leading zeroes) compiler builtin.

 Floating point is not used when ingesting data.
 It is used when querying summary statistics about the data: